Course Descriptions IME

 INE491 Seminar on Contemporary issues in INE [2-0, 2 cr.]
 This is a seminar course covering contemporary issues in Industrial Engineering.
 Students are asked to research contemporary subjects in the field and present findings to the class.
 Prerequisites: Fourth year standing.

 INE523 Financial Engineering [3-0, 3 cr.]
 Introduction to financial models: mean-variance analysis, portfolio selection, separation theorems, capital asset pricing, arbitrage pricing, derivative security pricing, bond management.
 Modeling, analysis, and computation of derivative securities.
 Applications of stochastic calculus and stochastic differential equations.
 Numerical techniques: finite-difference, binomial method, and Monte Carlo simulation.
-Prerequisites: INE504 Stochastic Processes and consent of instructor.
+Prerequisites: INE308 Stochastics OR Models and fourth-year standing.

 INE527 Project Scheduling [3-0, 3 cr.]
 Basic critical path planning and scheduling with arrow and precedence networks; introduction to resource levelling and least cost scheduling including time-cost trade-off analysis; schedule control.
 Prerequisites: Consent of instructor or Fourth year standing.